markcmurphy/devdocs-portal/Customers.md

 * Customer Consent

 ## Customer Attributes
-Customer Attributes are values that can be associated with a Customer and accessed via API only.
+Customer Attributes are values that are associated with a Customer.
+They are readable/writable via API only.

 ## Customer Form Field Values